igomezv/igomezv/README.md

 Research interests: Bayesian inference, artificial neural networks, machine learning and astrophysics/cosmology.

-Please, visit my [website](https://igomezv.github.io) for more info about me.

 <!-- Note:
 Currently, most of my repositories are quite messy; however, I will soon (no matter when you read this) clean them up to make them readable to the curious code reader. -->